Former FDA Officials

 • Facilities that first manufactured or processed cosmetics for distribution in the United States after December 29, 2022 must be registered by February 27, 2024 or within 60 days of manufacturing or processing the cosmetics, whichever is later.

 FDA requires that the registrations be renewed every two years.
-Foreign registrants require a US Agent.
+Foreign registrants must have a US Agent.

 Note: Registration of cosmetic manufacturers and processors was previously voluntary, and submissions could be made through FDA’s Voluntary Cosmetic Registration Program (VCRP).
 As this registration is now mandatory, FDA has discontinued the VCRP.
 Any companies that registered through the VCRP must register again under FDA’s mandatory registration requirements.